Managing Culture Wars, Tribalism & Disinformation

 More systemic efforts to combat disinformation and bust myths including ways to regulate social media, support balanced media coverage and sensitize the population.

 “We need to encourage people to fact-check and be aware of disinformation without threatening their identity; we need to change algorithms to prioritise higher quality news and find ways to stop people gaming the digital media system.”

-“The next frontier of disinformation will be about the EU Green Deal and recovery – we already see this around vaccines and the pandemic.
-To deal with this, we need to encourage people to talk about concrete actions rather than abstract ideas.”
+“The latest frontiers of disinformation are about climate change action, immigration, economic recovery.
+To deal with this, we need to get people to talk about concrete actions rather than abstract ideas.”

 “At the EU, we don’t want to fall into the trap of countering propaganda with propaganda itself, so we are keen to reframe the narrative into a positive one – solutions not problems.”

 “The European green and digital deal is the way for Europe to get out of the crisis and look forward to a more sustainable and equitable Europe.
 And of course, as a Union, we also want to project a message of unity.”

 More consensus politics, bi-partisanship and alliances, and long-term thinking to tackle major challenges